psenough/NPlusPlusAssistant/README.md

 * expose the different spreadsheet url and ids on a default xml (and editable on the GUI) to avoid recompiling the app to alter them

 * button to backup all maps in editor (coherence between tabs)

+* watchdog to auto-backup your profile everytime it detects n++ closing down

 ## Known issues: